-The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal
+The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.
+On the rare occasions where this was not possible, the reason and alternative measures taken to minimise risks to patients was recorded within their dental records.

-The practice had a business continuity plan describing the arrangements to deal with events which could disrupt the normal running of the practice.
+The practice had a business continuity plan describing how the practice would deal with events which could disrupt the normal running of the practice.